E-TECH-PLAYTECH/BIOwerk/README.md

 Need ongoing service insight?
 See [Operations](#operations) for observability and continuity guidance.

+Looking for one command to get set up?
+Use the unified control script documented in [Installation and Operations](docs/INSTALLATION_AND_OPERATIONS.md).

 ## Installation Options

 BIOwerk offers multiple installation methods to suit different use cases: